First Decade (February 11, 1987 to February 10, 1996)

 Flag-raising participants from other countries will be one with the Thai people wearing pink shirt during the exercise starting at 6 p.m.

-About 200 Filipino athletes and officials attend the ceremony with PSC commissioner Richie Garcia, in lieu of chef de mission Congressman Monico Puentevella, doing the honors of raising the Philippine flag at about 6:30 p.m.
+About 200 Filipino athletes and officials attend the ceremony with PSC commissioner Richie Garcia, instead of chef de mission Congressman Monico Puentevella, doing the honors of raising the Philippine flag at about 6:30 p.m.

 At around 7:30 p.m. with the flags of all Asean nations having been raised, lights throughout the country will be turned off.
 Candlelights will then illuminate the entire country as the Thai people honor the king.